No Tags Found!

 From India, Delhi

-This is reemployment and not merely break in service.
-Obviously, in such cases the gratuity will not be payable.
-But if the operation system itself is that a person will be hired for one year and after that he is asked to stay away for a month and asked to join back then the gap will be considered as artificial.
+• This is reemployment and not merely a break in service.
+Obviously, in such cases, the gratuity will not be payable.
+But if the operational system itself dictates that a person will be hired for one year and after that, he is asked to stay away for a month before being asked to rejoin, then the gap will be considered artificial.

 From India, Kannur

 The information you have posted is very useful.
-The sites you have referred was good.
-Thanks for sharing
+The sites you have referred to were good.
+Thanks for sharing.

 From Vietnam, Hanoi